ryanchen0327/literature-reviews/zotero/LanguageAgentsAchieve2024.md

 Zero training, always keep up with new papers published, evolve with better llm, chain of thought used inexplicitly in gather-evidence step, decomposed rag_systems as functions

 # limitations
-didn't mention figures in paper and can be improved with embeddings with vllm.
+didn't mention figures in paper and can be improved with better embeddings and vllm, Cannot verify paper's faithfulness.

-# Key questions

-Cannot verify paper's faithfulness.

 ---